Organic Blue Oyster Mushroom Grain spawn

 📈 Productivity

-On average: 200 to 350 g of fresh mushrooms per 1 kg of moist substrate, over 2 to 3 harvests.
+The gray oyster mushroom is a highly productive variety.
+On average, you can expect 200 to 350 grams of fresh mushrooms per kilogram of moist substrate, over 2 to 3 harvests.

 What type of growing medium should I use?

-The oyster mushroom is versatile: it can be grown on pasteurized straw, pasteurized sawdust, and other lignocellulosic materials.
+The oyster mushroom is versatile: it can be grown on pasteurized straw, pasteurized sawdust, and other lignocellulosic substrates.
 For simple and consistent results, organic straw pellets work very well.

 How much does it produce?